LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements.md

-## This Week: More on Making API Calls, Modules and the Node Dev Environment
+## This Week: Term Project Beta Version

 ### Objectives

+The learning objectives for the term project are to:

+- Synthesize the concepts and skills you have learned throughout the course.
+- Allow you to design and implement a front-end web-based application that can be used as a job search portfolio item.
+- Continue to develop your proficiency in working with modern JavaScript development tools.
+- Continue to develop your proficiency in working with API data.
-- to further develop your understanding of ES6 promises and the fetch API.
+- Continue to develop your proficiency in making AJAX calls.
-- to introduce you to using chart.js to create graphs in a web application.
-- to introduce you to using a maps API (Google or Azure maps) to create maps in a web application.
-- to further develop your proficiency in designing, implementing,  testing and debugging client-side applications that make AJAX calls in  JavaScript.
+- Continue to develop your proficiency in creating front-end browser-based applications that use some of the following technologies: local storage, the HTML5 canvas, chart.js, google maps, regular expressions.

 ### Changes Since Mari's Videos Were Made